epfl-ada/ada-2021-project-sars/README.md

 * Saad: Works on the web scraping and voting intention aggregation.
 Causility Testing

 ## Questions for the TAs
+Is it ok to use the 2012 Quotebank dataset?

+## Additional notes
+We do not have enough data for 2020, so we decided to focus on 2012 instead.
+Also BBC dataset may not be enough...
+There are three notebooks: sentiment analysis, occurence analysis, scrapping polls.
+* Simon describe work done
+* Antoine describe notebook and work done
+* Saad describe notebook and work done.

+What do we see so far?
+In the occurence analysis

 ## Additional Note
 https://www.researchgate.net/publication/335908711_What_matters_context_or_sentiment_Analysing_the_influence_of_news_in_US_elections_using_Natural_Language_Processing